 5. Dog Food Allergies

 Food allergies in dogs are a growing concern for pet owners.
 While the initial symptoms are often skin and coat issues, digestive problems are not uncommon.
 The truth is a lot of food allergies and intolerances are caused by digestive issues that can affect your dog’s immune system.

 Allergies can be difficult to identify as it is challenging to know what a dog is allergic to, and sometimes it’s not a specific ingredient that is the issue.

 How to Treat Food Allergies in Dogs

-A common solution to dealing with food allergies is to try to identify and eliminate the allergen from your dog’s diet.
+A common solution to dealing with food allergies is identifying and eliminating the allergen from your dog’s diet.
 This is often a good solution for dogs with true food allergies.
-A limited ingredient diet, like Instinct Limited Ingredient Grain-Free Diet Turkey Recipe, can be a useful tool for identifying dog food allergies.
+A limited-ingredient diet, like Instinct Limited Ingredient Grain-Free Diet Turkey Recipe, can be a useful tool for identifying dog food allergies.

 In many cases, the root cause of food allergies is poor digestion.
-A prebiotic, probiotic, and digestive enzyme combo like Adored Beast Apothecary Healthy Gut can be an effective tool for boosting digestion and regulating your dog's immune system.
+A prebiotic, probiotic, and digestive enzyme combo like Adored Beast Apothecary Healthy Gut can effectively boost digestion and regulate your dog's immune system.

 Does Your Dog Have Poor Digestion?

 Digestion is the root of your dog’s health.
 If your dog has poor digestion, it can affect every part of their health, including skin + coat, metabolism, and even their immune system.
 If you notice your dog showing any signs of poor digestion, you should take action.